-|
+| | |

 Overview of the Bad Neighborhoods in Berlin

 Berlin is bubbling with culture, intriguing nightlife, and a relatively low cost of living.
-However, this city has various districts or streets with different personalities; you need to identify the bad neighborhoods to avoid before relocating or visiting.
+However, this city has various districts or streets with different personalities; you need to identify the bad neighborhoods to avoid in Berlin before relocating or visiting.

 The bad neighborhoods and areas in Berlin are mainly located in the city center and include Neukölln, Mitte, Friedrichshain-Kreuzberg, and Charlottenburg.
 This is due to the high crime rates, prostitution, and drug peddling that takes place in these areas.
 It’s advisable to stay away from these places, especially at night.

-Areas and districts to avoid in Berlin
+Areas to avoid in Berlin

 Berlin has a mix of bustling, alive communities and laid-back suburban streets.
-This city is divided into twelve districts or “Bezirke”; they include Mitte, Friedrichshain, Charlottenburg, Wedding, Neukölln, Pankow, Litchenberg, Tempelhof, Treptow, Spandau, Mahrzahn, and Steglit-zehlendorf.
+This city is divided into twelve districts or “Bezirke”; they include Mitte, Friedrichshain, Charlottenburg, Wedding, Neukölln, Pankow, Lichtenberg, Tempelhof, Treptow, Spandau, Mahrzahn, and Steglit-zehlendorf.

 1. Neukölln